GPUOpen-Tools/gpu_performance_api/README.md

 <A NAME="WhatsNew">
 ## What's New
-* Version 2.20 (5/12/16)
+* Version 2.21 (12/21/16)
   * Add support for additional GPUs and APUs.
-  * Initial Public release of ROCm/HSA support
-  * Alpha/Prototype for DirectX12 (no hardware-based performance counter support)
-  * Removed support for pre-GCN-based devices
-  * Improve accuracy of the various *VALUBusy and *SALUBusy counters (all APIs)
-  * OpenGL: Fixed possibly wrong GPUTime values for some applications
-  * OpenGL: Add support for open source OpenGL driver
-  * OpenGL: Fix value of TexUnitBusy counter for 3rd generation GCN hardware
-  * DirectX 11: Fix incorrect type returned for D3DGPUTime counter
-  * DirectX 11: Fix PSVALUBusy counter on 2nd and 3rd generation GCN hardware
-  * DirectX 11: A separate DLL (GPUPerfAPIDXGetAMDDeviceInfo\*.dll) is required in order to support certain multi-GPU configurations.
-This DLL will need to be deployed alongside GPUPerfAPIDX11\*.dll on multi-GPU systems.
-See the [User Guide](GPUPerfAPI/doc/GPUPerfAPI-UserGuide.pdf) for more information.
+  * ROCm/HSA: Support for ROCm 1.3 and ROCm 1.4
+  * OpenGL: Fixed an issue with GPU/APU detection with newer Radeon Crimson drivers

 <A NAME="System">
 ## System Requirements
 * An AMD Radeon GCN-based GPU or APU
-* Radeon Software Crimson Edition 16.2.1 or later (Driver Packaging Version 16.15 or later).
+* Radeon Software Crimson Edition 16.2.1 or later (Driver Packaging Version 16.40 or later).
 * Pre-GCN-based GPUs or APUs are no longer supported by GPUPerfAPI.
 Please use an older version ([2.17](http://developer.amd.com/tools-and-sdks/graphics-development/gpuperfapi/)) with older hardware.
 * Windows 7, 8.1, and 10
 * Ubuntu (14.04 and later) and RHEL (7 and later) distributions